The Family Birthplace

 No, nitrous oxide cannot be used while in the tub.
-However, patients can get into the tub 15 minutes after the last time nitrous oxide was inhaled.
+However, birthing parents can get into the tub 15 minutes after the last time nitrous oxide was inhaled.

-Are there any reasons a patient would not be able to use nitrous oxide?
+Are there any reasons a birthing parent would not be able to use nitrous oxide?

 Yes: nitrous oxide may not be used if the patient:

-- cannot hold her own mouthpiece or facemask; or
+- cannot hold their own mouthpiece or facemask; or

 - has received a dose of narcotic in the past two hours; or

-- has pernicious anemia or a B12 deficiency, for which she’s taking B12 supplements
+- has pernicious anemia or a B12 deficiency, for which they are taking B12 supplements

 Does nitrous oxide affect the baby in any way?

 No, nitrous oxide does not affect the baby.
-It is the only pain relief method used for labor that is cleared from the body through the lungs, so as soon as the mother pulls the mask away, the nitrous effect is gone within a breath or two.
+It is the only pain relief method used for labor that is cleared from the body through the lungs, so as soon as the birthing parent pulls the mask away, the nitrous effect is gone within a breath or two.

-Does a woman need to choose between either using nitrous oxide OR having epidural anesthesia?
+Does a birthing parent need to choose between either using nitrous oxide OR having epidural anesthesia?

-No; some women choose to use nitrous oxide before epidural anesthesia.
+No; some birthing parents choose to use nitrous oxide before epidural anesthesia.
 Although they would not be used together, patients can use nitrous oxide first and move on to a different type of pain relief as labor pain progresses.

 West Suburban Medical Center Supports Breastfeeding